-This written policy is intended to inform you, the participants in couple therapy, that when I agree to work with a couple, I consider that couple (the treatment unit) to be the patient.
+This written policy is intended to inform you, the participants in couple therapy, that when I agree to work with a couple, I consider that couple (the treatment unit) to be the client.
 For instance, if there is a request for the treatment records of the couple, I will seek the authorization of both members of the treatment unit before I release confidential information to third parties.
-Also, if my records are subpoenaed, I will assert the psychotherapist-patient privilege on behalf of the patient (the couple).
+Also, if my records are subpoenaed, I will assert the psychotherapist-client privilege on behalf of the client (the couple).

 During the course of my work with a couple, I may see one part of the couple for one or more sessions.
 These sessions should be seen by you as a part of the work that I am doing with the couple, unless otherwise indicated.
 If you are involved in one or more of such sessions with me, please understand that generally these sessions are confidential in the sense that I will not release any confidential information to a third party unless I am required by law to do so or unless I have your written authorization.
 In fact, since these sessions can and should be considered a part of couple therapy, I would also seek the authorization of the other individuals in the treatment unit before releasing confidential information to a third party.